sylikc/jpegview/readme.txt

 Bugs removed:
 - If using ClearType fonts, the button text on the image processing area is now rendered correctly
 - EXIF information is now also found if not placed directly after SOI in JPEG image (e.g. after an APP0 block)
-- File name flickering eliminated in image processing area when file name is long New features:
+- File name flickering fixed in image processing area (was happening when file name was long) New features:
-- Display of EXIF information from digicam JPEG files (F2)
+- Display of EXIF information from digicam JPEG files (F2), also available permanently in INI file
 - Smoother screen update with less flickering by using back buffering of transparent areas Other changes:
 - Using smaller font for help display (F1)
+- Exclusion/inclusion folders for LDC and color correction: More specific folder overrides less specific when matching for inclusion and exclusion

 [1.0.14]